 After getting over the shock of seeing my new car flying off the work bench, I was able to get everything correctly adjusted and it was time for the fun to began.
 It only took a few minuted of running the car in the parking lot across the street to realized that I was hooked!
 From that simple beginning, my journey in R/C racing took many directions which allowed me to race & meet many new friends in places across the US.

 It was during those early years of being involved in the hobby that I became a fan of NASCAR driver Harry Gant and the #33 Skoal Bandit race car.
-Form then on, almost every R/C body I painted for my cars were "skoal" green & white and number 33.
+From then on, almost every R/C body I painted for my cars were "skoal" green & white and number 33.
 Many times when I arrived at a R/C track that I had previously frequented, I could hear a familiar comment from some of the local racers, "here comes that Bandit Man".
 The Bandit name stuck with me and for 30 years it has been the name of my hobby shop, Bandit's Hobbies Limited now located in Hartsville, SC.
 Even one of my best friends today still calls me "Bandit"!

 In the 23 years after getting my first of many Associated RC10's, I was fortunate enough to live, work & enjoy my hobby in many different locations.
 A few of those locations that bring back lots of memories of good times & great friendships were: Greenville, SC, Selma, AL, Orlando, FL, Richmond, VA, Quakertown, PA, Pennsburg, PA, Pottstown, PA, Easton, PA, Lansdale, PA, Valley Forge, PA, Pulaski, NY, Oswego, NY, Syracuse, NY, Skaneateles, NY, Charlotte, NC, Aberdeen, NC, Irving, TX, Lafayette, IN, Indianapolis, IN, Memphis, TN, Norman, OK, Jackson, MS & Darlington, SC.